International Journal of Applied Dental Sciences

 How to cite this article:

-Mir Mudasir Gul, Rameez Hassan, Mohammad Mushtaq and Zameer Khurshid.
+Mir Mudasir Gul, Rameez Hassan, Mohammad Mushtaq, Zameer Khurshid.
 Comparison of linear cephalometric measurements for assessing sagittal jaw relationship.
-International Journal of Applied Dental Sciences.
-2018; 4(2): 111-113.
+Int J Appl Dent Sci 2018;4(2):111-113.